P-TEFb/tsrFinderM1/README.md

 Author: Mrutyunjaya Parida, David Price Lab, UIOWA

 ## Usage:
 tsrFinderv2 runs on Python v2.7+.
 The tsrFinderv2 evaluates every TSR window across the genome for the sum of 5' reads (transcription start sites) and the average read length. tsrFinderv2I is an interface program that runs the tsrFinderv2 program.
 It checks for errors in a user's input.
 If errors are found the tsrFinderv2I program displays the usage example and parameter description prior to exiting the run.
+If no use input errors are found the tsrFinderv2 program is run automatically.

 Both tsrFinderv2 and tsrFinderv2I are intended to be run via a Python v2.7+ interpreter installed on your desired operating system of choice such as Windows, Mac or Linux.
 The tsrFinderv2I expects the following syntax on a linux command-line interface: